How to avoid Groundhog Day when you quit Drinking

 I always say this and that’s because it is true.
 You must, must, start to look after yourself and make yourself a priority.
 When we drink, we numb out from everything including our own feelings and emotions.
 We might think we drink to feel better but really we are just masking, hiding and running away.
 If we want to really feel good about ourselves then we must start to pay attention.
 Think about your own situation do you often drink to dull pain or to lift yourself up or because you are tired, hungry, bored, lonely, stressed?
 I know I did for all of that and more.

 Commit to looking after yourself properly whether that means scheduling in regular alone time, getting some fresh air every day, going to bed early or indeed just making sure you eat regularly and drink water.
 I like to think the early days of sobriety is like treating yourself how you would a poorly child with lots of love, rest, compassion and kindness.

 After so long battering ourselves both mentally and physically it’s no wonder we need to show ourselves some TLC.
 As time goes on you will start to feel better and understand what triggers you.
 You can start to build a set of tools and strategies that will help you cope and thrive in your new life but above all you must make yourself a priority and put yourself first – always whether you are two weeks, two or ten years into this journey.
 It is only by loving yourself that you can avoid Groundhog day when you quit drinking.

-Join the 7 day sober retreat and learn how to bring some loving self care into your life
+Join the SOBER BLISS and learn how to bring some loving self care into your life